mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 Imperial Standards: Timekeeping in the Imperium is based on the standard day, which is composed of 24 standard hours.
 Timekeeping devices use standard hours, minutes and seconds.
 The Imperial calendar is divided into 365 days, consisting of 52 seven day weeks.
 Days are numbered from 1 to 365.

 Vargr Standards: Like so many aspects of Vargr society, timekeeping can vary between governments, worlds and even packs.
 Most worlds have a time system based on the length of the local day.
-A number of scientifi c standards
-(a close approximation to Imperial standards) were developed centuries ago but these methods are now only used by the Vargr scientifi c community.
+A number of scientifi c standards (a close approximation to Imperial standards) were developed centuries ago but these methods are now only used by the Vargr scientifi c community.

 Like their daily timekeeping, Vargr calendars vary from one place to another and are usually based on the local solar year of that planet and in some cases the same method is used over larger areas of space but rarely goes beyond the system.
-Unlike the Imperial calendar that starts at year 0 (the date the Imperium was founded), Vargr calendars date from whatever local event the government or population decide to use as the starting point.
+Unlike the Imperial calendar that starts at year0 (the date the Imperium was founded), Vargr calendars date from whatever local event the government or population decide to use as the starting point.
 This is usually the date that the planet was settled or a government was formed but more unusual events have also been used.

 For game purposes Imperial timekeeping can be used when dealing with the Vargr but Referees can develop their own time systems for specifi c Vargr worlds or groups as required.